 But so far, such incentives have not improved college completion, affordability, or minority participation.
 Why?
 Because none of the performance incentives are large enough to actually reverse the influence of the core funding streams of state appropriations, restricted grants and donations, and financial aid to students from state and federal governments — all of which either reward universities for the number of students attending their campuses or for developing programs outside of the core mission of educating students.
 Since state appropriations as a percentage of overall university dollars is also in decline, the incentives are an even smaller portion of the dollars garnered from state governments and a miniscule portion of overall funding.
 Unless state legislatures are willing to fully restructure how state universities earned their income — and stand up against the wrath of alumni among their own voter bases in the process — they would never achieve their reform goals.

 This lesson from state university reform efforts also applies to the matter of current teacher performance pay efforts in elementary and secondary education.
 While it is wonderful to begin developing such programs, they are currently nibbling around the edges of how teachers are actually paid.
-The plans that have been put in place so far — including New York City’s performance pay experiment — never really touched And until teacher compensation is completely reformed, performance pay will not accomplish the goals of rewarding high quality teachers for their work, spur teachers to improve student achievement, or even change the anti-intellectual and anti-data culture that is endemic in American public education.
+The plans that have been put in place so far — including New York City’s performance pay experiment — never really touched or altered the actual structure of compensation.
+And until teacher compensation is completely reformed, performance pay will not accomplish the goals of rewarding high quality teachers for their work, spur teachers to improve student achievement, or even change the anti-intellectual and anti-data culture that is endemic in American public education.

 My colleague, Steve Peha, offers his own reasons for why performance pay has had issues in the piece below.
 Steve’s right about some things.
 But the argument that teachers are already doing the best they can and only need to be taught how to be better fails to consider the fact that some teachers just aren’t capable of actually doing the job does little for kids subjected to educational malpractice and neglect.
 He also overstates the opposition to the use of value-added measurement of student test data in teacher performance; surveys have shown that younger teachers agree with such use and accept the inevitability of its use in measuring how they improve student achievement.
 With value-added being found to be scientifically valid and largely accepted by all but hardcore opponents of school reform as useful in evaluating teacher performance, veterans will either accept it now or be forced to accept it later.